swseighman/PythonIntro/README.md

 ## Getting Started

-### Installing Python
+#### Installing Python

 Installing Python is generally easy, and nowadays many Linux and UNIX distributions include a recent Python.
 Even some Windows computers now come with Python already installed.
-If you do need to install Python and aren't confident about the task you can find a few notes on the [BeginnersGuide/Download wiki page](https://wiki.python.org/moin/BeginnersGuide/Download), but installation is unremarkable on most platforms.
+If you do need to install Python and aren't confident about the steps, you can find a notes on the [BeginnersGuide/Download wiki page](https://wiki.python.org/moin/BeginnersGuide/Download), but installation is straightforward on most platforms.

-#### Coding Tools
+#### Python Development Tools

 Every Python installation comes with an **Integrated Development and Learning Environment**, which you’ll see shortened to IDLE or even IDE.
 These are a class of applications that help you write code more efficiently.
 While there are many IDEs for you to choose from, Python IDLE is very basic, which makes it the perfect tool for a beginning programmer.